PhoenixTales/wiki.gothicarchive.org/magic/fire-magic.md

 ### Invulnerability (V)
 - German: `Unverwundbarkeit`
 - mentioned in alpha document `Spells`
+- distinct from and likely much weaker than Level XI Dark Magic spell `Supremos: The Invincible One` (German: `Der Unbezwingbare`) mentioned in the same document

 ### Stone Tomb (VI)
 - German: `Steinernes Grab`